A Brief History of BBG - Brooklyn Botanic Garden

 Brooklyn Botanic Garden officially opens on May 13.

 Original Native Flora Garden (at the time called the Local Flora Section) laid out.
 BBG’s first display garden was conceived to showcase and conserve native plants.
-Its original form was designed by BBG’s first director, Norman Taylor, a research taxonomist, and included wildflower beds arranged systematically by plant family and evolutionary relationship.
+Its original form was designed by BBG’s first curator of plants, Norman Taylor, a research taxonomist, and included wildflower beds arranged systematically by plant family and evolutionary relationship.

 1912